Farhad Pourkamali Anaraki, PhD

 Email: farhad_pourkamali [at] uml [dot] edu

-Farhad Pourkamali is an assistant professor in the Department of Computer Science at the University of Massachusetts Lowell since fall 2018.
-He is also the director of Computational and Statistical Data Science (CSDS) Lab.
-Before joining UMass Lowell, Prof. Pourkamali spent one year as a postdoctoral research associate in the Department of Applied Mathematics at the University of Colorado Boulder, and he received his PhD in Electrical Engineering from the same institution under the supervision of Stephen Becker.
+Farhad Pourkamali is an assistant professor in the Department of Computer Science at the University of Massachusetts (UMass) Lowell since fall 2018.
+He is the director of the Computational and Statistical Data Science (CSDS) Lab.
+Before joining UMass Lowell, Prof. Pourkamali spent one year as a postdoctoral research associate in the Department of Applied Mathematics at the University of Colorado Boulder, and he received his PhD in Electrical Engineering from the same institution.

-Prof. Pourkamali's research areas are machine learning, data science, and optimization.
-His research group focuses on the foundational and statistical aspects of machine learning as well as a diverse range of practical applications.
-Notably, his research team works on developing scalable and principled techniques to analyze complex high-dimensional data in unsupervised scenarios (clustering), and when labeled data is limited (active learning).
-Moreover, Prof. Pourkamali conducts interdisciplinary research in various areas, such as structural engineering and materials science.
+Prof. Pourkamali's research areas are machine learning, computational mathematics, optimization, and information extraction from various types of data sets.
+He focuses on the computational and statistical aspects of machine learning as well as a wide range of application domains.
+Notably, he works on developing efficient and principled techniques to analyze complex high-dimensional data in unsupervised scenarios (clustering), and when labeled data is scarce (active learning).
+Moreover, Prof. Pourkamali conducts interdisciplinary research in various areas, such as structural engineering and materials science (additive manufacturing).

-- Applications of machine learning in structural engineering and materials science
+- Applications of machine learning in structural engineering, materials science, and other domains

 - Prof. Pourkamali is organizing a seminar on Machine Learning in fall 2019, every Wednesday 4:30 to 5:30 PM in DAN 321.
-We have an outstanding list of speakers from top universities.
-This is a great opportunity for interested students and faculty members at UMass Lowell.
+This seminar is an excellent opportunity for interested students and faculty members at UMass Lowell.
 For more information, you can see this page.

 - Prof. Pourkamali will serve as a session chair at the IEEE Machine Learning for Signal Processing Workshop (MLSP).
 The session is Poster Session 2, Signal Detection, Pattern Recognition, Semi/Un-supervised Learning, at 16:00-18:30pm on Monday, October 14, 2019.